 Add more salt or pepper if desired, and then serving your finished Chile Colorado with rice, tortillas, or bread.

-Do I Have To Use an Instant Pot To Make Chile Colorado?
+Do I Have to Use an Instant Pot for This Recipe?

 No you don’t.
 You will need to make the red chile sauce first.